Tag: Existential Despair

 Whimsical Chimaeras

-Whimsical chimaeras blossomed in my garden of extravagant flowers and frenetic trees.
-When the silent valley of dreams was crammed with forbidden hopes, and the stars never hesitated to shine.
-It was my delusional fantasy and my secret inner world, where I could be free from mortal dogmas, made of aberrant rules.
+Whimsical chimaeras blossomed in my garden of extravagant flowers and frantic trees.
+When the silent valley of dreams was crammed with forbidden hopes, the stars never hesitated to shine.
+In my delusional fantasy and secret inner world, I could be free from mortal dogmas, made of aberrant rules.

 The snow painted the soil with white crystalline hues, while my slumber had kept my heart from aching more copiously.
-I had lost the capability to listen to melodies, but all that I could hear was a fanfare chanting death and defeat.
+I had lost the capability to listen to melodies, but all that I could hear was a fanfare chanting demise and downfall.
 My whimsical chimaeras had transformed into shadows and darkness.

-The reality had transmuted into a sharp dagger, depriving me of every longing, for I had lost my strength to escape from that snare of descent.
-Melancholia burnt my heart, transforming it into an everlasting torch.
-I encountered no compassion or tenderness, but pointed hooks that ripped me apart.
+The reality had transmuted into a sharp sword, depriving me of every longing, for I had lost my strength to escape from that snare of descent.
+Melancholia burnt my heart, altering it into an everlasting torch.
+I encountered no compassion or tenderness, but pointed hooks of indifference and hatred.

-My heart was wrapped in thorns and quills, and it bled copiously.
-Unbearable pangs crossed my body, reducing it to misery and dismay.
-Shallowness had taken over, and what appeared loudest and most false had replaced what was authentic and sublime.
+My heart was wrapped in thorns and quills, and it suffered copiously.
+Unbearable pangs crossed my body, inflicted by misery and dismay.
+Shallowness was prevailing, and what appeared noisier and phonier had replaced what was pure and magnificent.

-I was already buried before dying.
-I was buried a long time ago by the hands of my delusional fantasies and absurd expectancies.
-I was conscious of my decay and that I would soon embrace my final demise.
-In that exquisite garden of bygone flowers, I lay in wait for my very last moment of life.
+I was burying my dreams and my hope a long time ago, and fell victim to my delusional fantasies and absurd expectations.
+I was conscious of my decadence and that I would soon embrace my final demise.
+In that exquisite garden of bygone flowers, I lay in wait for my very last moment of mortal essence.

 Elisabetta Esther